Fall Camping Meals to Keep You Warm & Cozy

 • It’s a good idea to bring a little extra fuel with you.
 We always find that we use more fuel whenever the weather is cold.

-• Doubled walled insulated bottles, mugs, and bowls can make a huge difference when it’s cool outside.
-Enjoy a hot cup of coffee or steaming bowl of soup for much longer, even when it’s brisk out.
+• Double-walled insulated bottles and mugs can make a huge difference when it’s cool outside.
+Enjoy a hot cup of coffee or hot cocoa for much longer, even when it’s brisk out.

 Overhead view of Megan holding a bowl of tortellini soup